vasilakisfil/Introspected-REST/README.md

 ## 5. REST Applied in a modern API
+REST model is built for machine-to-machine communication, of any type.
+However, as this form of communication is getting bigger and bigger (2014 was described as the year of APIs), clients are requesting and having more and more requirements from a server response.
+It's not enough to just request and get the resource but you should be able to specify to the server what transformations you need.

 In 2017 we have been using networked APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).
-We feel that a modern API should at least provide the following features.

 ### 5.1.
 Requirements from a modern REST API
+We feel that a modern API should at least provide the following features.

 ##### 5.1.1.
 Sparse fields (collection/resource)
 The client should be able to ask and get specific attributes of the resource representation.
 Also a representation could have different set of attributes for different clients, usually depending on the